dmakvh/eureka/Understanding-Eureka-Peer-to-Peer-Communication.md

 Eureka servers communicate with one another using the same mechanism used between the Eureka client and the server as described [here](https://github.com/Netflix/eureka/wiki/Understanding-eureka-client-server-communication).

 Also worth noting is that there are several [configurations](http://netflix.github.com/eureka/javadoc/eureka-core/com/netflix/eureka/EurekaServerConfig.html) that can be tuned on the server including the communication between the servers if needed.

+## What happens during network outages between Peers?

+In the case of network outages between peers, following things may happen

+* The heartbeat replications between peers may fail and the server detects this situation and enters into a self-preservation mode protecting the current state.
+* Registrations may happen in an orphaned server and some clients may reflect new registrations while the others may not.
+*  The situation autocorrects itself after the network connectivity is restored to a stable state.
+When the peers are able to communicate fine, the registration information is automatically transferred to the servers that do not have them.

+The bottom line is, during the network outages, the server tries to be as resilient as possible, but there is a possibility of clients having different views of the servers during that time.